Brave Kids Workshops

 Second stage of workshops After two weeks of workshops all of the children working simultaneously in Brave Kids cities come together to one place to continue common workshops.
 Over 10 days they prepare a Grand Finale performance to be presented to an audience in Wroclaw.

-Brave Kids Grand FinaleThe stage in the Centennial Hall will be on fire on 11 July 2017 thanks to emotions coming from 130 Brave Kids hearts from all over the world.
+Brave Kids Grand FinaleThe stage in the Centennial Hall will be on fire on 10 July 2017 thanks to emotions coming from more then 130 Brave Kids hearts from all over the world.
 The Grand Finale will touch the members of the audience by its simplicity, sensitiveness, tolerance and openess to others and different cultures as well as it will delight viewers with artistic skills of the project participants.

 The majority of the artists will have a chance to perform for the first time on the stage, in colourful costumes, in the glare of the lights, in front of the big audience.
 Kids will never forget that performance.
 Casting mind back to this moments during the hard times will allow them to realise that dreams do come true.